Cog-Creators/Red-DiscordBot/docs/admin.rst

 **Description**

 Edit a role color from the guild.
 You can give an hexadecimal code or a color name for the color.
-For a complete list of the available color name, check :class:`~discord.Color`.
+For a complete list of the available color names, check :class:`~discord.Color`.

 Examples: